This post may contain affiliate links. See our disclosure policy for details.

 These kits are great for budding scientists because the activities are incredibly hands-on.
 Kids get to build, experiment and explore.
 Each box does a deep dive on a science topic, helping to enrich your kids’ understanding of science.

-4) Bigger, Madder, Serious Scientists: MEL Science – Physics and Chemistry Boxes
+2) For Bigger, Madder Scientists: MEL Science – Physics and Chemistry Boxes

 MEL Science offers chemistry boxes for older kids who have a passion for science.
 The set begins with a Starter Kit that your child will use throughout the program.
 You will receive a beaker, flask, VR headset, macro lens, tablet stand, safety glass, tray, and a solid fuel stove.

 Each month after that, your kids will receive a box centered around a chemistry topic with two or three experiments.
 You will get all of the materials you need and step-by-step instructions.
-I love that you get enough materials for a second attempt – perfect for if you mess up or if something is so cool, it deserves a second look.
+I love that you get enough materials for a second attempt – perfect for if you mess up (like we often do) or if something is so cool, it deserves a second look.
+Extend the experiments with virtual reality and video lessons that go with each box.

 The MEL Science Physics program is similar to the chemistry program, but with a focus on physics.
 Each box includes up to three experiments focused on a physics topic like light or vacuums.
 Projects often involve assembling cool devices like a projector or microphone.
 MEL Science Physics makes learning very hands-on.
-You will receive all materials, detailed instructions, and free VR lessons in the free app.
+You will receive all materials, detailed instructions, and also free VR lessons and can access video instruction to go with each box.

 5) Homeschool Subscription Boxes for Future World Travelers: Atlas Crate

-6) Budding Engineers: Groovy Lab in a Box
+6) And for Budding Engineers: Groovy Lab in a Box

 Groovy Lab in a Box has won numerous awards.
 We love these boxes because they involve hands-on learning and challenges that develop engineering and critical thinking skills.
 These boxes don’t just teach kids STEM topics – they actually get kids applying STEM topics.